Kameradna/R2Gen-fulltrans/README.md

 Then, you will need to fix the functioning on multi-gpu so that memory is not an issue.

 Of special interest is freezing the training of the visual extractor to limit memory usage.

+Also definitely time to check on Cider metric and clinical eval metrics.